platformatic/platformatic/docs/guides/prisma.md

 }
 ```

-Next, use the `@ruheni/db-diff` CLI tool to generate an `up` and `down` migration:
+Next, use the `@ruheni/db-diff` CLI tool to generate `up` and `down` migrations:

 ```bash
 npx db-diff
 ```

-The command will generate an up and down migration based off your Prisma schema.
-If you're currently using a different path to store the migration, you can provide the `--migrations-dir` flag followed by the path.
+This command will generate up and down migrations based off of your Prisma schema.
+If you are currently using a different path to store the migration, you can provide the `--migrations-dir` flag followed by the path.

 Next, apply the generated migration using the Platformatic CLI: